Global classical solutions of 3D compressible viscoelastic system near equilibrium: Proof of Theorem

 Let $T^*$ be the largest possible time of $T$ for which \eqref{t} holds.
-We then need to shall the fact $T^* = \infty$.
-Using standard continuation argument, if $\epsilon$ is small enough, the energy estimate \eqref{ee} implies the conclusion.
+We then need to show the fact $T^* = \infty$.
+Using standard continuation argument, if $\epsilon$ is small enough, the inequality \eqref{ee} implies the conclusion.
 We omit the details here and complete the proof of Theorem \ref{thm1}.